MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMSecurityScope.md

 ```

 ## DESCRIPTION

-The **Remove-CMSecurityScope** cmdlet removes a security scope from Configuration Manager.
+Use this cmdlet to remove a security scope from Configuration Manager.
+You can only remove custom scopes.

+For more information on security scopes, see [Fundamentals of role-based administration in Configuration Manager](/mem/configmgr/core/understand/fundamentals-of-role-based-administration).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).